 Book 3 in the Santinis Series

-Gee isn’t happy when Kianna resists taking their relationship to the next level but he refuses to give up.
-If there is one thing a Santini understands is that nothing worth fighting for comes easily—and he is prepared to launch the fight of his life.
+I’m not happy with her assumptions, but I’m not ready to give up.
+If there is one thing a Santini understands is that nothing worth fighting for comes easily–and I’m prepared to launch the fight of my life.

 It wasn’t expected that we would serve, but none of the Santini boys would have it any other way. -Gee

 Gianni Santini stepped into his favorite sweet shop and was granted a view that every heterosexual man should dream of.
 A woman was bent at the waist picking up change off the floor.
 The fabric of her red skirt stretched across her full rounded ass.